vladlevitin/TDT4173-Moscow-Housing/README.md

     - In training set: complete lat/long, all within 70 km distance to center.

     - There are extreme outliers in area_total and price, but this seems reasonable.
 The bigest flats are full top floors on buildings in central Moscow.

+    - There are difference in distribution for area_kitchen and stories between training and test data

 * Observed in data:
     - Square meter prices highest in district 0 and 7